-iC Router Control
+iC Router

-iC Router Control provides advanced router control and status monitoring via a flexible graphical user interface.
-With protocol and driver support for many router models, iC Router Control software can be configured to manage multiple routers from multiple vendors from a single user interface.
+iC Router provides advanced router control and status monitoring via a flexible graphical user interface.
+With protocol and driver support for many router models, iC Router can be configured to manage multiple routers from multiple vendors from a single user interface.